Homemade Salami

 Instructions

-3. Put in nylon hose for casing, about 1½" diameter.
+3. Pack mixture into nylon hose casing, forming a log about 1½" in diameter.